4ur1X/nyuadlife/README.md

 ### Reflection:

 I am satisfied that my website looks exactly similar to my wireframe.
 It's minimalistic and simple to navigate.
 Though, I changed a few designs at a few places to make it look better.
 I would have liked to add more interactivity to my website, but considering this was my first time making a full website using JavaScript, I'd consider it a good start for me.
-Overall, I am happy that I could build a complete website based on my initial plans without making big changes.
+Overall, I am happy that I could stick to my wireframe and build a complete website based on my initial plans without making big changes.